Find out what a true portion size is and how you these combine to reach your child’s needs throughout the day!

 Portion sizes in the past 20 years have changed tremendously.
 Larger plates, cup holders, muffin tins and pizza pans are becoming the norm and now appear typical.

 But what exactly is a portion size?
 Many Americans believe that a portion size is what is placed in front of them in a restaurant, however, restaurant portions are sometimes 3 times the size of recommended portion sizes.
 Often times we tend to underestimate the amount of food we eat and overestimate the recommended portion sizes for many foods.

 Portion sizes are only part of the equation; you must also know how much you need to eat.
 Based on a 2000 calorie diet a typical meal would consist of 2-3 oz of meat, ½ cup pasta, rice, or potatoes, ½ cup vegetables, ½ cup fruit, and 1 cup of low fat milk.
-To discover your personal calorie needs visit SuperTracker.
 Relating the portion size of a serving to everyday items is an easy way to visualize what a true portion size looks like.

-Deck of cards – is a 3 ounce serving of meat, fish or poultry or the palm of your hand (don’t count your fingers!) – for example, one chicken breast, ¼ pound hamburger patty or a medium pork chop-for adults, aim for 2 decks of cards of meat per day.
+Deck of cards – is a 3 ounce serving of meat, fish or poultry or the palm of your hand (don’t count your fingers!) – for example, one chicken breast, ¼ pound hamburger patty or a medium pork chop

 Get out a measuring cup and practice measuring some of your favorite foods onto a plate, so that you can see how much (or how little!) a ½ cup or 3-ounce serving is.
-This will help you “eyeball” a reasonable serving!
+This will help you “eyeball” a reasonable serving for your kids!

 You can then learn more about portion sizes for kids depending on their age and gender in our other article Food Portion Sizes for Children: Toddlers to Teens!